 It is a representative curriculum, where all students should be able to feel that we are teaching their history, regardless of race, gender, ethnicity, class or other factors.
 We aim to tell a realistic story of the past.
-For example, when studying Victorian Britain we focus on ‘The Five,’ the women who were traditionally classed as victims of the Ripper, as if their own individual stories are unimportant.
+For example, when studying Victorian Britain, we focus on ‘The Five,’ the women who were traditionally classed as victims of the Ripper, as if their own individual stories were unimportant.
 We feel it is important to give a voice to those who have often been overlooked in a more traditional history curriculum.

-Our young historians are encouraged to articulate their learning, growing in confidence and resilience as they use oracy in the classroom, through policies such as our ‘Lead Learner’ starters.
+Our young historians are encouraged to articulate their learning, growing in confidence and resilience as they use oracy in the classroom through policies such as our ‘Lead Learner’ starters.

 We also teach our curriculum through ‘big questions’ to help make sense of the story of the past.
-In each block, student's work towards an extended piece of writing that allows them to synthesise the knowledge they have gained as they answer these ‘big questions’.
+In each block, students work towards an extended piece of writing that allows them to synthesise the knowledge they have gained as they answer these ‘big questions’.

 We believe history should be experienced through visits and visitors.
 Every year we visit places linked to our curriculum, such as the slavery museum in Liverpool and the World War One Battlefields.
 We are currently adding new visits for next year.